St. Paul's College, Hong Kong: Early 20th century

 The Church Missionary Society took over the school building, and St. Paul's College reopened with Rev. A.D.
 Stewart as headmaster in 1908.
 Rev. Stewart's brother Col. E. G. Stewart highlighted the primitive facilities of the school at this time in his article about St. Paul's history.
-"Some of us can remember the old south wing – two enormous classrooms on the first floor and one on the ground floor – the rest of the space taken up with wide verandas and staircases, the whole constructed of ancient and somewhat worm-eaten wood, which must have caused a headache to the insurance company; the bad lighting and amazing discomforts which would not be tolerated by modern schoolboys."
+"Some of us can remember the old south wing - two enormous classrooms on the first floor and one on the ground floor - the rest of the space taken up with wide verandas and staircases, the whole constructed of ancient and somewhat worm-eaten wood, which must have caused a headache to the insurance company; the bad lighting and amazing discomforts which would not be tolerated by modern schoolboys."

 During this time, the enrolment soared to 300 and extensions became necessary.
 In 1911, the and St. Paul's Church were erected.
-In 1914, St. Paul's Girls School (renamed St. Paul's Co-educational College in the late 1940s) was founded by Rev. A.D.
-Stewart's sister and Rev. Ernest Martin's wife, Kathleen Stewart.
+In 1914, St. Paul's Girls School (renamed St. Paul's Co-educational College in the late 1940s) was founded by Kathleen Stewart (sister to Rev. A.D.
+Stewart and wife of Rev. Ernest Martin.
 Headmaster Rev. A.D.
 Stewart retired and his brother Colonel E. G. Stewart took charge in 1930.